 The Arts In Education Series Goes Virtual!

-Thanks to the support of Aspirus, two new virtual performances will be available to educators and students free of charge to use in classrooms, at home, or wherever you're learning this year!
+Thanks to the support of Aspirus, The Grand, and The Grand's Wolff Education Fund, five virtual performances will be available to educators and students free of charge to use in classrooms, at home, or wherever you're learning this year!

 From the Mixed-Up Files of